code2k13/emoji_vid_gen/README.md

 ```bash
 python3 seed_character.py remove 🐿️
 ```
-When seeding characters ensure that you use square images, background is removed from images and they are stored as PNG.
+When seeding characters ensure that you use square images, replace background with transparency and ensure images are stored as PNG.

 ## Using presets